dezh-tech/doops/README.md

-# jelly-ops
+# Open Ops

-Server and infrastructure configs/documents for the development and production of Jellyfish projects.
+This repo contains full documentation and example configs to self-host the Dezh open-source projects.

+## License

+This repository is published under the MIT License.